skeletondyh/skeletondyh.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Excited that our paper about SSM on graphs has been accepted by ICML 2024!
+Excited that our paper about <strong>SSM on graphs</strong> has been accepted by <strong>ICML 2024</strong>!
 Camera-ready version and code are coming soon!